 When legal sports betting arrives in the state, we can expect the same bonuses and deals we’re used to seeing in other markets, including no-deposit bonuses and free bet offers.

 What Is the Future of Online Sports Betting in Indiana?

 The future looks extremely positive for sports betting in Indiana.
-The study commissioned by legislators was a sign that they are receptive to legalization of sports betting.
-The study recommended moving ahead with legalization, and including online betting in the bill.
+The study commissioned by legislators was a sign that they are receptive to the legalization of sports betting.
+The study recommended moving ahead with legalization and including online betting in the bill.
 The noises being made by legislators are positive too.

 Rep. Alan Morrison stressed the importance of having all the data available, before suggesting that progress will be made in the next legislative session in early 2019.